-An Indiana facility with a capacity to produce forty million gallons of ethanol per year may be eligible for this credit.
-Proof of information for the credit calculation, plus a copy of the Certificate of Qualified Facility issued by the Indiana Recycling and Energy Development Board, must be attached to verify this credit.
+An Indiana facility with a capacity to produce 40 million gallons of grain ethanol per year may be eligible for this credit.
+Proof of information for the credit calculation, plus a copy of the Certificate of Qualified Facility issued by the Indiana Recycling and Energy Development Board, must be enclosed to verify this credit.